Completing Your Initial Audit

 1. Access Fee:

-This consists of the cost to maintain membership in AAM (membership dues) and the fee to access e-Data to download and reproduce AAM member’s Publisher’s Statements and Audit Reports.
+This consists of the cost to maintain membership in AAM (membership dues) and the fee to access the Media Intelligence Center to download and reproduce AAM member’s publisher’s statements and audit reports.
 The access fees are based on your most recently reported circulation size.

 2. Advanced Audit Costs: